ampproject/amp-wp/readme.md

 With the plugin active, all posts on your site will have dynamically generated AMP-compatible versions, accessible by appending `/amp/` to the end your post URLs.
 For example, if your post URL is `http://example.com/2016/01/01/amp-on/`, you can access the AMP version at `http://example.com/2016/01/01/amp-on/amp/`.
 If you do not have [pretty permalinks](https://codex.wordpress.org/Using_Permalinks#mod_rewrite:_.22Pretty_Permalinks.22) enabled, you can do the same thing by appending `?amp=1`, i.e. `http://example.com/?p=123&amp=1`

-Note #1: homepage, the blog index, and archives are not currently supported.
+Also, your pages and custom post types can have AMP versions.
+Simply check their boxes on the 'AMP Settings' page in `wp-admin/`.

+Your entire site can render as "Native AMP" if your theme calls `add_theme_support( 'amp' )`.
+There will only be one version of each URL: the AMP version.
+There won't be separate URLs with `/amp` or `?amp` appended.
+See this [wiki page](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support#native-amp) for details and restrictions.

+Your theme can also [use Paired Mode](https://github.com/Automattic/amp-wp/wiki/Adding-Theme-Support#paired-mode), with your own custom templates for the AMP URLs.

-Note #2: this plugin only creates AMP content but does not automatically display it to your users when they visit from a mobile device.
+This plugin only creates AMP content but does not automatically display it to your users when they visit from a mobile device.
 That is handled by AMP consumers such as Google Search.
 For more details, see the [AMP Project FAQ](https://www.ampproject.org/docs/support/faqs.html).

 Follow along with or [contribute](https://github.com/Automattic/amp-wp/blob/develop/contributing.md) to the development of this plugin [on GitHub](https://github.com/Automattic/amp-wp).
 For more information on the plugin, how the plugin works and how to configure and extend it, please see the [project wiki](https://github.com/Automattic/amp-wp/wiki).